 You may think it is impossible to predict this, however, there are a few ways to help you work around your employee’s characteristics that could result in an unsafe work environment.
 Tripping is the top reason accidents happen in a marine environment.
 Trippings can be caused by slippery conditions, items left in someone’s walking path, running near an edge, or even just tripping over one’s feet.
 A great way to prevent this is to make sure employees have the proper shoes on their feet such as non-slip soles with shoelaces checked and tied.
 And as simple as it sounds, simply discourages goofing around on the job site.
 Being distracted from goofing around is a quick and simple way to cause injury.

 - Product Containment

 Chances are you are working with, or around, a product that could contaminate the water below.
-We all know that contaminated water causes bad repercussions from not only lost product, but also on an environmental scale.
-The clean-up of water based contamination is not easy and can certainly be costly.
+We all know that contaminated water causes bad repercussions from not only lost products but also on an environmental scale.
+The clean-up of water-based contamination is not easy and can certainly be costly.
 Taking steps to implement spill containment prevention is the best way to safeguard the water below.

 - Drowning Prevention

 Making sure that all workers have the ability to swim is not always the only way to prevent drownings.
 OSHA requires1 the presence of “U.S. Coast Guard-approved life jacket or buoyant work vests.”
 Other safety equipment present such as ladders, ropes, and life rings should also be considered as standard.
 Having options will help when non-predictable factors such as current strength, water temperature, and debris come into the picture.